alextanhongpin/technical-indicators/formulas.md

 ## [Bollinger Bands](#bollinger-bands)

 Shows the percentage difference between the upper and lower Bollinger Band.
+Default setting is Bollinger Bands(20, 2), which means the bands are 2 standard deviations above and below the 20-day simple moving average, which is also the middle band.

 ```
 Percentage Bandwidth = ((Upper Band - Lower Band) / Middle Band) * 100